 CHO- Carbohydrate: Results are presented as mean of duplicate ± standard deviation

-.

 The result of the quantitative proximate composition of Musa accuminata are shown in table 1 Moisture content of calcium carbide treated banana was the highest with the least moisture content found in natural ripen banana, 15g of calcium carbide treated banana moisture content was higher than that of 5g of calcium carbide treated banana.
 Protein content was lowest in banana aided to ripe with calcium carbide and ABM, 15g calcium carbide aided ripened banana had the least protein content followed by 5g calcium carbide then African bush mango Calcium carbide decreases the concentration of protein content of banana; this result obtained is in line with Fasanya et al. (2019) who reported a decrease in protein content and an increase in moisture of CaC2 induced ripened banana but an increase in protein content of banana induced with biological agent (African bunch mango).
 Ash content refers to the inorganic portion remaining after complete oxidation/or ignition of organic samples, and ash content provides insight into mineral composition of the sample Ash content was lowest in 5g calcium carbide treated banana (0.10 ± 0.00), followed by NRB (0.60 ± 0.01), ABM (0.77 ± 0.01) and 15g calcium carbide treated banana (0.83 ± 0.00).
 Crude fat content of natural ripen banana and that of 15g calcium carbide treated banana was the same (0.30 ± 0.00) while crude fat was lower in African bush mango ((0.25 ± 0.01) and 5 g calcium carbide treated banana crude fat was (0.20 ± 0.00).
 Crude fat concentration of these samples is fairly the same.

 Crude fibre content was lowest in banana induced with 5g of calcium carbide followed by natural ripen banana, African bush mango and then highest in banana induced with 15g of calcium carbide.
 Crude fibre reveals the carbohydrate content of a sample, carbohydrate provides energy and serve structural role in plants and animals (Nwankwo et al., 2021).